What Impacts Property Values in San Jose?

 As we move through the first quarter of 2026, the agricultural landscape of Monterey County is facing a unique set of valuation pressures.
 Known globally as the “Salad Bowl of the World,” the Salinas Valley remains one of the most productive and high-value agricultural regions on the planet.
 However, for the families and entities that own this land, the start of 2026 has brought more than just the usual winter harvest cycles; it has brought a new era of regulatory and tax complexity.

-Whether you are managing a multi-generational strawberry operation in Watsonville or a sprawling cattle ranch near Greenfield, the value of your land is likely your most significant asset.
+Whether you are managing a multi-generational strawberry operation or a sprawling cattle ranch, the value of your land is likely your most significant asset.
 Understanding how to document that value—specifically through a professional Agricultural Land Appraisal in Monterey County—is now a requirement for sound fiscal survival.

 The 2026 Market: Resilience Amidst Evolution

 Current market data for February 2026 indicates that while residential markets in the Bay Area have seen a stabilization of prices, Monterey County’s “row crop” land continues to hold a significant premium.
-With the median price per acre in some high-utility pockets of the Salinas Valley exceeding $22,000, the stakes for accurate valuation have never been higher.
+With this, the stakes for accurate valuation have never been higher.

 Several factors are currently driving the “Fair Market Value” of Monterey County agricultural land: